Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ```
 Then the quality of the correlation between the gold ranking and the produced ranking is measured in terms of Spearman correlation and Pairwise Accuracy.
 As result, for each entity seed a Spearman and Pairwise Accuracy score is provided.
 Finally, it is averaged and for each method a final value is reported.

-Due to the reason that the KoORE dataset is only available in English, it is translated into German, Italian, Spanish and French.
+Due to the reason that the KORE dataset is only available in English, it is translated into German, Italian, Spanish and French.

 ## Translation of KORE dataset